nata-stelmakh/Bio/README.md

 3. Colored h1
 4. Consistent navbars
-5. Using semantic tags: header, footer, article, figure 6.Links on the paages working properly
+5. Using semantic tags: header, footer, article, figure 6.Links to the pages work properly
 7.Footer with links to linkedin and github
+8.List of projects created as cards
+9.added input for the contact, button not functioning yet